openedx-unsupported/configuration/CONTRIBUTING.md

-GitHub issues are not the best place to get support with OpenEDX.
+Do not use GitHub issues for Open edX support.
 The mailing list and Slack channels are explained here: http://open.edx.org/getting-help.
 If it turns out there's a bug in the configuration scripts, we can open an issue or PR here.